 - Be adventurous with sampling Icelandic food.
 From puffins, sharks, whales, and horses, they do have interesting options!
 We have tried them all, and they were all excellent!

 - The cuisine in Iceland was exceptional.
 The presentation, even in the simplest of places, was beautiful and elegant.
 It is obvious they take great pride in their food.
-The flavors, the colors, the freshness were excellent.
+The flavors, the colors, and the freshness was excellent.
 It could even be the highlight of your trip.
 Restaurants often are full so make reservations!

 - The Blue Lagoon may sound touristy, but it is magnificent and unique.
 Joelle has been there three times, Ryan once, while in the dead of winter, and would return tomorrow.
 Absolutely worth the time.
 It is a splurge but well worth it at least once.
-Schedule it your last day before flying out.
+Schedule it on your last day before flying out.
 They store luggage, have buses to the airport, which is minutes away, and what a way to relax before your flight: Book early; this place books out months in advance.

-- If visiting Iceland during months with snow and you are driving, plan for emergencies.
+- If visiting Iceland during months of snow and you are driving, plan for emergencies.
 Snowstorms come out of nowhere and can be severe.
 The major roads will suddenly close, and you could be stranded for an extended time in your car.
 Always have a tank full of gas, extra clothes, water, and snacks.
 This happened to us on our trip to Iceland.
-It was the worst winter conditions we ever drove in.
+It was the worst winter condition we ever drove in.
 Whiteout conditions in hollowing strong winds.
 All we could see were the yellow poles to mark the edge of the road and barely in the dark.
 Our only two roads back to Reykjavik suddenly closed.
 They aren’t kidding; they are closed, barricaded with police physically blocking passage!
 We did not panic and kept looking for alternatives.
-We found one which took us way out of our way but thanks goodness we did.
+We found one which took us way out of our way but thank goodness we did.
 That road closed later that night.
 Those first two we could take did not open for days, and we had a flight the next day.